teampoltergeist/poltergeist/README.md

 page.driver.headers # => { "User-Agent" => "Poltergeist" }
 ```

-This way your temporary headers will be sent only for the initial request, all
+This way your temporary headers will be sent only for the initial request, and related 30x redirects.
+All
 subsequent request will only contain your permanent headers.
-However the temporary headers will still be sent on 30x redirects.
-If the
+If the temporary
-headers should not be sent on redirects, specify `permanent: :no_redirect`.
+headers should not be sent on related 30x redirects, specify `permanent: :no_redirect`.

 ### Inspecting network traffic ###